It is a pea-sized gland found within a bony structure called a Turkish chair, located at the base of the brain.

 The pressure can cause the pituitary to modify the level of production of the hormones.

-The production of too small or too many hormones produces a wide variety of symptoms.
+The production of too small or too many hormones produces various symptoms.

 The disorders that result from the overproduction of hormones include: